Perion Network Ltd. (PERI) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Perion Network Ltd. (NASDAQ: PERI) Right Now?

-Perion Network Ltd. (NASDAQ: PERI) has a price-to-earnings ratio of 18.86x that is above its average ratio.
-Additionally, the 36-month beta value for PERI is 1.30.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Perion Network Ltd. (NASDAQ: PERI) is above average at 18.69x.
+The 36-month beta value for PERI is also noteworthy at 1.30.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted by analysts for PERI is $38.67, which is $0.09 above the current price.
-The public float for PERI is 40.84M and currently, short sellers hold a 1.66% ratio of that float.
-The average trading volume of PERI on April 20, 2023 was 776.46K shares.
+The average price estimated by analysts for PERI is $38.67, which is $1.59 above than the current price.
+The public float for PERI is 40.84M, and at present, short sellers hold a 1.66% of that float.
+The average trading volume of PERI on April 24, 2023 was 791.34K shares.

 PERI’s Market Performance

-PERI stock saw an increase of -6.13% in the past week, with a monthly gain of 2.87% and a quarterly increase of 31.21%.
-The volatility ratio for the week is 4.25%, and the volatility levels for the last 30 days are 3.84% for Perion Network Ltd. (PERI).
-The simple moving average for the past 20 days is -5.34% for PERI’s stock, with a 39.84% simple moving average for the past 200 days.
+PERI stock saw a decrease of -14.13% in the past week, with a monthly decline of -5.95% and a quarterly a decrease of 13.44%.
+The volatility ratio for the week is 4.40%, and the volatility levels for the last 30 days are 3.85% for Perion Network Ltd. (PERI).
+The simple moving average for the past 20 days is -9.23% for PERI’s stock, with a 33.27% simple moving average for the past 200 days.

 Analysts’ Opinion of PERI

-Many brokerage firms have already submitted their reports for PERI stocks, with Stifel repeating the rating for PERI by listing it as a “Buy.”
-The predicted price for PERI in the upcoming period, according to Stifel is $25 based on the research report published on February 01st of the previous year 2022.
+Many brokerage firms have already submitted their reports for PERI stocks, with Stifel repeating the rating for PERI by listing it as a “Hold.”
+The predicted price for PERI in the upcoming period, according to Stifel is $36 based on the research report published on April 24th of the current year 2023.

-Raymond James, on the other hand, stated in their research note that they expect to see PERI reach a price target of $31.
-The rating they have provided for PERI stocks is “Outperform” according to the report published on December 13th, 2021.
+Stifel, on the other hand, stated in their research note that they expect to see PERI reach a price target of $25.
+The rating they have provided for PERI stocks is “Buy” according to the report published on February 01st, 2022.

-Stifel gave a rating of “Hold” to PERI, setting the target price at $18 in the report published on April 14th of the previous year.
+Raymond James gave a rating of “Outperform” to PERI, setting the target price at $31 in the report published on December 13th of the previous year.

-Volatility was left at 3.84%, however, over the last 30 days, the volatility rate increased by 4.25%, as shares surge +2.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.58% upper at present.
+Volatility was left at 3.85%, however, over the last 30 days, the volatility rate increased by 4.40%, as shares sank -5.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.29% upper at present.

 Stock Fundamentals for PERI